 Our cost in providing ketamine infusions is not covered by insurance companies to the extent necessary to meet expenses.
 Therefore, we do not participate in any insurance plans and will not be able to bill them on your behalf.
 We will however provide you the necessary forms for you to submit to your insurance company after treatment for reimbursement to the extent that they will cover this service.

-The fee for the initial consult with our psychiatrists (to make sure you have tried appropriate first line, second line medications, and to prescribe the ketamine) is $600.
+The fee for the initial consult with our psychiatrists (to make sure you have tried appropriate first line, second line medications, and to prescribe the ketamine) is complimentary.
 Ketamine infusions are $500 per infusion.
 The initial protocol is six infusions over the course of fourteen-day period ($3000 for the initial induction phase).
-Follow up ketamine infusions are dependent on the clients response to the medication but usually every four weeks.
+Follow up ketamine infusions are dependent on the clients response to the medication but usually occurs every four weeks.

 If you are physician or nurse calling from an emergency room, we will try to accommodate your patient within 24 hours.

 Intranasal esketamine (SPRAVATO™) is newly approved and is now available at Veritas Health, PLLC for treatment resistant depression (TRD).
 We are an official designated provider of intranasal ketamine.
 As with ketamine infusions our psychiatrists must meet with you to determine if you do have treatment resistant depression and to prescribe the esketamine for you.
-The fee for this consultation is $600.
+The fee for this consultation is complimentary.
 We will try our best to get the medication approved through your insurance.
 At the moment co-pays vary greatly so please call us so we can help determine the out of pocket cost.
-The fee for administering the esketamine and monitoring for 2 hours is $300 per session.
+The fee for administering the esketamine and monitoring for 2 hours is $200 per session.
 The drug itself must be administered at an approved facility, therefore one of our providers will need to meet with you to prescribe the medication.
-If your current psychiatrist is able to prescribe the medication, we can administer the medication in our facility and can then waive the initial $600 consultation fee.
+If your current psychiatrist is able to prescribe the medication, we can administer the medication in our facility and can then waive the initial consultation meeting.
 Please feel free to call us for more details on this process.

 - Because of the possibility of delayed or prolonged sedation or dissociation in some cases, patients will be monitored by a healthcare professional for at least 2 hours following each treatment.
 Patients blood pressure will be monitored and if elevated can be controlled by medications.